Abstract: Choosing a domain name

 Now .net or .org are OK sometimes.
 Photo.net does very well , but it's an old and well established site.
 My advice would be to try to find a .com name, but if you have a really good name and only .net is available, it might be OK.
 Just take a look at what the .com version leads you to.
 If it's a site that would directly compete with you, taking the .net version might not be a good idea as you'd probably be sending them some of your traffic.

 There are domain name generators and domain name finders all over the web.
 Many of them allow you to type in keywords and the site will generate all possible combinations of them, then check which ones are available.
-One such site is snapitnow.com, though there are literally dozens, if not hundreds of others.
+One such site is snapitnow.com, though there many others.

 [NEXT: Domain Name Registration]